 Fresh excitement for the band lies in wait, courtesy of a UK tour with Goat and an appearance at Liverpool International Festival Of Psychedelia, yet amidst the psychic forces responsible for this kaleidoscopic effort who can say what will follow.
 “Horse Dance was very much about conjuring the strength needed to cut ties” the band elucidate.
 “Mirage may be about having left but having no clue what's next - the power in being completely lost and thriving on it” Yet the seductive splendour of these ten songs make manifest a parallel world of disorientation and deliverance in which one would be a fool not to want to languish adrift.

-Oct 22 - Albert Hall, Manchester / UK
+March 1 - Soup Kitchen, Manchester / UK

 News & Updates